JonathanHaws/RoboSavior/README.md

 # ROBO-SAVIOR

-Play [here!](https://fantalatone.itch.io/robo-savior) A game made for the 2024 GMTK Game Jam

-Wild Fireflies / FantaLaTone / MiguelAngel0 / Nemo / Asuriダ / Godot 4.3 / Blender 4.1
+Pilot a powerful robot to defend a city from an alien invasion.
+As waves of enemies attack, you must balance intense combat with crucial internal repairs to keep your robot operational.
+Balance two scales: on a human scale to repair the robot and on a gigantic scale in the battles between the alien invaders.
+Made for 2024 GMTK Game Jam with prompt "Built To Scale".
+FantaLaTone  / Miguel Coronado  / Nemo  / Afonso Silva